Help Center

 Signed prescriptions are immutable

 Once signed, a prescription cannot be edited or deleted.
 To change it, use Create new version: the app creates a draft from the original (which is marked as superseded) for you to adjust and sign again.
+The old version's public validation page (from the QR) then shows a "superseded prescription" notice — anyone scanning an outdated paper copy finds out.
 Mima follows the same rule — if you ask her to change a signed prescription, she creates the new version automatically.

 Next steps